plugget/plugget-pkgs/README.md

 - repo_url: the URL of the git repo
 - subdir (optional): set a subdirectory if the plugin is not in the root of the repo

-public manifest repo for [plugget](https://github.com/hannesdelbeke/plugget)
+public manifest repo for [plugget](https://github.com/hannesdelbeke/plugget), imitating structure of [winget community repo](https://github.com/microsoft/winget-pkgs)